macvish/opinary-poll-widget/README.md

 In the project directory, you can find the folder `final-work` where the minified js/css file is located and both html files.

-Below is the how to configure the queations:
+Below is how to configure the questions:

 ```
 const questions = [